South University has campuses in both Columbia, SC and Savannah, GA.

 The South University School of Pharmacy Doctor of Pharmacy program is a full-time, 12-quarter doctoral program designed to be completed in three calendar years.
 The program is accredited by the Accreditation Council for Pharmacy Education (ACPE) and the Southern Association of Colleges and Schools (SACS).
 The South University’s Doctor of Pharmacy program is one of three Schools of Pharmacy in the state of South Carolina and one of a few ACPE-accredited Doctor of Pharmacy degree programs in the country to offer an accelerated curriculum.

-The mission of South University School of Pharmacy is to serve the public’s healthcare needs by preparing pharmacists to provide pharmaceutical care that improves health outcomes for patients.
+The mission of South University School of Pharmacy is to prepare pharmacists for life-long learningin the practice of collaborative patient-centered care and promote excellence in teaching, scholarship and service.
 The School of Pharmacy offers students the opportunity to complete the accelerated program at either the Savannah, Georgia or Columbia, South Carolina campus locations.

 The first four quarters include foundational sciences; however, students quickly begin to gain exposure to clinical pharmacy through Integrated Pharmacy Practice Skills labs and Longitudinal Pharmacy Practice Experiences as well as various didactic courses.
 In the second year of the program, students are able to utilize their skills in both the hospital and community settings.
 In the third year, students advance their clinical knowledge and participate in seven advanced clinical rotations in areas such as Community Pharmacy, Ambulatory Care, Internal Medicine, and other specialty areas that can be tailored to the interest of the student.
 A one-week advanced Drug Information rotation is required midway through rotations.